-Books are available on cassette, digital cartridge, via Internet download or in Braille.
+Books are available on digital cartridge, via Internet download or in Braille.
 Not all books are available in all formats.
 Check the online catalog for listings of NLS Books available via Talking Books Plus.

 NLS produces certain magazines in special media at no charge for Talking Books Plus patrons through the Magazine Program.
 Magazines are available in braille, digital cartridge, Internet download and large print formats.
 See the Media Index to determine what publications are available in each format.
 Contact Talking Books Plus for information on subscribing.